-The mineral resources here described are located in a block of areas optioned to MCC, who has rights to acquire 100% of the property.
-This acquisition is dependent on two last payments of US\$ 1.5 million in June 2013 and US\$ 3.5 million in June 2014.
-However, the mineral resources reported here refer only to Berta Sur, the southern part of the deposit.
+The mineral resources here described are located in a block of mining claims optioned to MCC, which has rights to acquire 100% of the property.
+This acquisition is conditional on making the last payment of US\$ 2.5 million due in June 2014.
+The mineral resources reported here refer to the Berta Sur and Berta Central parts of the deposit.

 The geology of the Berta Sur deposit is reasonably well understood, in terms of genesis, mineralization controls and structure.
-It extends to depths of 30 to 100 m with mineralization outcropping at surface and with effectively no overburden.
-It also has a simple ore and gangue mineralogy, excellent response to leaching and fairly continuous Cu grades and sharp contacts with low-grade margin mineralization.
+Oxide mineralization extends to depths of 30 to 100 m with mineralization outcropping at surface and with effectively no overburden.
+It also has a simple ore and gangue mineralogy, excellent response to leaching and fairly continuous Cu grades and sharp contacts with low-grade marginal mineralization.

 To separate the zones with different statistical behavior, solids were constructed to represent two mineralization types: Oxide body and Low grade oxide body.
-Metallurgical test considered copper grades for both type of mineralization.
-Berta Sur resource model is based on 14,362.45 m of drilling, mainly RC and mostly drilled by Coro in three stages completed during 2011 and 2012.
+Metallurgical testwork addressed copper grades for both types of mineralization.

+The Updated Berta resource model is based on 22,213 m of drilling, mainly RC and mostly drilled by Coro in three stages completed during 2011 and 2012.
 Other drill holes included in the resource estimate were completed during the 1990's by Minera Mantos Blancos S.A.
-(Anglo American Chile) and Outokumpu.
-Also included was diamond drilling completed by Grandcru in 2006 and 2007.
+(Anglo American Chile) and Outokumpu, and diamond drilling completed by Grandcru in 2006 and 2007.
 Drilling and sampling procedures, sample preparation and assay protocols for all the drilling campaigns were generally acceptable and that available information was used in the resource evaluation without limitation.

-Berta Sur resource estimate was completed at a variety of total copper (%CuT) grades, as shown in the table below.
+The Berta Sur and Berta Central resource estimate was completed at a variety of total copper (%CuT) grades, as shown in Table 3 below.